GivePower Takes Home Top Honor on Global Stage for its Innovative, Solar-Powered Water Farm Technology

 GivePower, received the 1st place award for innovative projects for their containerized, solar-powered water desalination and purification technology that can be rapidly deployed in coastal regions around the world suffering from a shortage of clean water.
 These Solar Water Farms can operate 24 hours a day, utilizing battery storage technology, and are housed in 20-foot shipping containers.
 Capable of transforming as much as 70,000 liters of brackish or saltwater into clean, healthy drinking water every day.
 With this new, sustainable clean water source, coastal communities will see a dramatic drop in waterborne diseases, and are empowered with greater health and economic opportunities.

-The event featured ten honorees from eight different countries, with GivePower being the sole winner from the U.S. His Highness Mohammed bin Rashid Al Maktoum attended the event and personally distributed the awards.
+The event featured ten honorees from eight different countries, with GivePower being the sole winner from the U.S. His Highness Sheikh Ahmed bin Mohammed bin Rashid Al Maktoum attended the event and personally distributed the awards.

 “Three of every ten people in the world face life-threatening water scarcity challenges as the global water crisis keeps growing at an alarming rate.
 The world’s innovators and leaders must unite to tackle this serious problem together.
-The people of the United Arab Emirates, under the visionary leadership of Mohammed bin Rashid Al Moktoum, understand this and remain determined with urgency to solve this problem.”
+The people of the United Arab Emirates, under the visionary leadership of His Highness Sheikh Mohammed bin Rashid Al Maktoum, understand this and remain determined with urgency to solve this problem.”

 About GivePower